We’re Available 24/7

 Filing a Complaint

-If you believe you have been the victim of age discrimination in Texas, you can file a complaint with the Equal Employment Opportunity Commission (EEOC) or the Texas Workforce Commission’s Civil Rights Division.
+If you believe you have been the victim of age discrimination in Texas, you can file a complaint with the Equal Employment Opportunity Commission (EEOC) or the Texas Workforce Commission’s (TWC) Civil Rights Division.

 Statute of Limitations